Coinbase VS Coinbase Pro: Crypto Exchange Comparison

 The main advantage is that on both exchanges, customer funds are protected by the FDIC (Federal Deposit Insurance Corporation), up to a maximum of $250,000.
 In addition to this, your wallet and private key are safeguarded with AES-256 encryption, established by the U.S. National Institute of Standards and Technology.

-Coinbase might be notorious for its high fees but this is only because the platform has to protect itself from chargeback and unlawful activity.
+Coinbase fees are higher than the industry average because the platform has to protect itself from chargeback and unlawful activity.
 To determine your fees, they take into account your trade amount and the payment method.
 There’s a flat fee for transactions under $200, regardless of how you pay for the service.
 Transactions over $201 are charged at a variable fee of 1.49%, added to the transaction total.